uktrade/lite-permissions-service-archive/README.md

 # JWT Authentication

-Some endpoints of this require authentication with a JWT token, information on the token can be found here [lite-dropwizard-common/jwt](https://github.com/uktrade/lite-dropwizard-common/tree/master/jwt).
+Some of this services endpoints require authentication with a JWT token, information on the token can be found here [lite-dropwizard-common/jwt](https://github.com/uktrade/lite-dropwizard-common/tree/master/jwt).
 It's recommended to use `SpireLicenceUtil#tokenHelperTest()`, this generates a token which is valid for this service.

 # OGEL submission processing